PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 90 "Periodic Background sync" %}}

-One step further, you are a developer of a news application and you want your content to be available for users when they waje up.
+One step further, you are a developer of a news application and you want your content to be available for users when they wake up.
 The Periodic Sync API will wake the SW up at intervals to perform some custom processing.